coralogix/workshops/docs/otel/microservices-fargate/index.md

 ### Step 5: Launch Task

 Launch according to your standard procedure.

 The task creates the following containers:
-* two microservice containers
+- two microservices (Client/Server)
-* FireLens log containers
+- FireLens log router
-* Otel collector
+- Otel collector

 The microservice containers create a Python HTTP client and server that will generate spans and logs and send to Coralogix.